rooseveltframework/teddy/README.md

 How to run the unit tests
 ===

 Want to hack teddy's code but don't want to break something and cause a regression in the process?
-Run the supplies unit tests to sanity check existing features.
+Run the supplied unit tests to sanity check existing features.

 Start by cloning the git repo: